bdorhan/Udacity/README.md

 ### Udacity
 This repository contains the project files develop for the purpose of completing Udacity's Deep Learning Nanodegree Program.

+If you are having problems in opening the .ipynb files via GitHub, you can use [this](https://nbviewer.jupyter.org).

 # 1.Bike Sharing Project

 In this project I built a neural network from scratch and use it to predict daily bike rentals.
 It is a multi layer network contains an input and output layer as well as a single hidden layer.